Bethany Collinge

 Photograph

-For me, the collated photographs represent a deep desire to move between places and feel a sense of
+For me, the collated photographs represent a deep desire to move between places and feel a sense of belonging in time in spite of passing inevitabilities.

 Fragile FIRMAMENT